Dover Motor Speedway: Fight for legalization of slot machines in Delaware, subsequent DDR recovery and hotel construction

-In contrast, Dover Downs Raceway, alongside the state of Delawarean horse racing, oversaw heavy turmoil in the late 1980s and most of the 1990s.
+In contrast to DDIS' rapid expansions, Dover Downs Raceway alongside the state of Delawarean horse racing faced heavy turmoil in the late 1980s and most of the 1990s.
 In 1989, alongside other horse racing tracks in Delaware, McGlynn started to advocate publicly for the legalization of slot machines in the state of Delaware.
 A bill to legalize slot machines in Delaware, H.B.
 297, was passed by both chambers of the Delaware Legislature by June 30.
 However, then-Delaware Governor Mike Castle vetoed the bill in the summer of the same year.
 Five years later, despite threats of another veto from Castle's successor Tom Carper, another push for legalization was made in early 1994 after the closure of Brandywine Raceway in 1990 and further economic turmoil due to H.B.
 297's veto.
 Another bill, H.B.
 443, was passed by June 1994 by both chambers but was again vetoed; however, Carper stated that he was open to compromise.
 A rewritten bill, H.B.
 628 that allowed the state to take a bigger share of profits and required slot machines to be relicensed every four years, was passed by both chambers, with Carper allowing the bill to become law without his signature.

-Although McGlynn initially stating that he would not install slot machines due to a lack of profit for Dover Downs, Rollins was able to convince McGlynn otherwise, with plans to install 500 machines in March 1995.
+Although McGlynn initially stated that he would not install slot machines due to a lack of profit for Dover Downs, Rollins was able to convince McGlynn otherwise, with plans to install 500 machines in March 1995.
 However, the installation was delayed by months, with test runs not occurring until December 22 and the official opening occurring seven days later.
-In the first months of slot machines, Dover Downs and Delaware Park Racetrack both oversaw increased profit, with Dover Downs expanding their number of slot machines to 1,000 to accommodate increased demand.
+In the first months of slot machines, Dover Downs and Delaware Park Racetrack both experienced increased profit, with Dover Downs expanding their number of slot machines to 1,000 to accommodate increased demand.
 By November 1996, $800,000 worth of renovations were invested into a reinvigorated and financially stable DDR, with McGlynn praising Rollins in a News Journal interview.
 In March 1999, a 22000 sqft expansion to increase the amount of slot machines to 1,568 was completed.

 Discussions on building a hotel to make Dover Downs an "entertainment destination" were recorded as far back as March 1998, with McGlynn stating that building a hotel "would make sense".
 On August 25, 1999, the News Journal reported that Dover Downs Entertainment had submitted plans for a 520-room four star hotel to the Dover Planning Commission for approval, with construction taking place in two 260-room phases if approved.
 The hotel was approved on September 20.
 The first phase of the hotel was scheduled to open on February 8, 2002; although it did open on time, the opening was affected by a flood on the top floor of the hotel caused by an open pipe.